SUSAN TREGONING PHOTOGRAPHY

 A Brief History of the Mother Road

-Route 66 spans eight states - Illinois, Missouri, Kansas, Oklahoma, Texas, New Mexico, Arizona, and California - for 2,448 miles right through the heartland of America and the desert Southwest.
+Route 66 spans eight states-- Illinois, Missouri, Kansas, Oklahoma, Texas, New Mexico, Arizona, and California—for 2,448 miles, passing through the heartland of America and the desert Southwest.

 Born in 1926, as automobile transportation grew in popularity, there was an increasing demand for an all-weather, year-round route to the West.
-The creation of Route 66 came from combining pre-existing roads, trails, and popular motoring routes.
+Route 66 was created by combining preexisting roads, trails, and popular motoring routes.
 It ended up winding its way right through the center of every town along the way, earning it the nickname Main Street of America.

-Moreover, it facilitated one of the most comprehensive movements of people in U.S history, transforming the "Wild West" frontier into a fast-paced metropolitan area.
-As a result, every tiny burg and rural town along Route 66 saw an economic boom as it twisted and turned its way past hundreds of cafes, motels, gas stations, and tourist attractions along the way.
+Moreover, it facilitated one of the most comprehensive movements of people in U.S. history, transforming the "Wild West" frontier into a fast-paced metropolitan area.
+As a result, every tiny burg and rural town along Route 66 saw an economic boom as it twisted and turned past hundreds of cafes, motels, gas stations, and tourist attractions.

 Still, as the Interstates were completed and grew in popularity, traffic was no longer there to support the many businesses along the Mother Road.
 By the 1970s, the Mom and Pop establishments were almost completely gone, leaving empty storefronts and desolate towns ravaged by the lack of traffic.
 As people began moving away looking for jobs, populations dwindled, leaving ghost towns in their wake.
 By 1985, Route 66 was decommissioned, stricken from the maps, and the signage removed.